sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 1. You should see the newly created indexer in the list, with status indicating "in progress" , "Failed", or "Warning".
 If not, click the refresh button in the top-middle of the overview tab.
 The final expected status is "Warning", along with the number of documents indexed, "21/21" is the correct number.
 Warnings are caused by extra long words and big texts.
 The indexer knows how to deal with them, but warns you.

 1. Click on the refresh button, top middle of the page, until the execution is over.
 The "Warning" status is expected, click on the Indexer name to see the summary.
-In this page you will see all of the executions this Indexer may have and its details, duration and so on.
+In this page you will see all the executions this Indexer may have and its details, duration and so on.

 1. Click on the "Execution Details" to see the warning messages, you should find problems related to data truncation and unsupported content type.
 The first message is caused by long texts and the second is very clear on what is going on.
 Both problems will be addressed in the Cognitive Search labs, helping you to understand the value of this capability.